Vijay-Nirmal/WebInteractMCP/README.md

 WebInteractMCP is an innovative MCP (Model Context Protocol) ecosystem that enables any web application to become an MCP server, allowing chatbots and other MCP clients to control client sessions and complete intended actions on behalf of users.

+Imagine an LLM-powered chatbot not just talking about actions, but directly performing them on your website for the user in real-time.
+It allows Large Language Models to use pre-defined tools to control a user's session securely and complete tasks.

 > **📢 Check out the preview version available now!** This project is in active development.
 Expect breaking changes in future releases as we evolve toward version 1.0.0

 ## 🚀 Overview